 IS YOUR GUT LEAKY?

 Ignoring the diet of the arthritis patient is scientifically short-sighted; it is now clear that in most people, fragments of protein from foods certainly do leak into the bloodstream after most every meal.
-In reaction to these foreign substances, antibodies in the blood are commonly detected against pieces of egg protein, chicken protein, milk protein, and wheat protein within hours after eating these foods.
+In reaction to these foreign substances, antibodies in the blood are commonly detected against fragments of egg protein, chicken protein, milk protein, and wheat protein within hours after eating these foods.

 Chronic inflammation of the joints over the years can result in tissue scarring, contracture, loss of function and ultimately, destruction of the joint.
 (Many other organs in the body – heart, lung, eye, kidney, muscle – can also suffer damage from repeated inflammation: failing “rheumatoid heart,” fibrous “rheumatoid lung,” bleeding kidneys in lupus nephritis, etc.)

-Various kinds of joint inflammations, including some forms of rheumatoid arthritis, systemic lupus erythematosus, ankylosing spondylitis and others, may have nutritional components and may improve when offending foods are eliminated from the diet.
+We now know that various kinds of joint inflammations, including some forms of rheumatoid arthritis, systemic lupus erythematosus, ankylosing spondylitis and others, may have nutritional components and may improve when offending foods are eliminated from the diet.
 Other inflammatory conditions including asthma, psoriasis, eczema, and related disorders, also can involve the so-called “leaky gut syndrome,” and can respond to the same therapies outlined below.

 THE MOST LIKELY CULPRITS